davidweisss/bitfundmeBlog/_posts/2020-09-03-Getting-started.markdown

 categories:  tutorials
 ---

-[BitFundMe][BitFundMe] is an entirely new type of app where you can remain anonymous while remaining in control of your information, and also manage funds in Bitcoin.
+[BitFundMe][BitFundMe] lets you create Bitcoin crowdfunding campaigns.
+It's an entirely new type of app where you can remain anonymous AND in control of your information and funds.

-Therefore, you will need a bitcoin wallet instead of a username and password to manage your stuff.
+It works by using a bitcoin wallet instead of a username and password to manage your stuff.

-Think of the bitcoin wallet as a bank fob you would use to sign your bank stuff, but without intrusion or friction.

 BitFundMe uses a novel authentication method based on digitally-signed messages.
 To use it you will need a bitcoin wallet that can sign messages.
 If you don't have one, check out the [Samourai Wallet][SamouraiWallet].

+Think of the bitcoin wallet as a bank fob you would use to sign in your bank app -- but without intrusion and with less friction.

 You don't need to know the details to get started, but if you're curious, there is a [tutorial dedicated to signing][signingTutorial].

 Let's get started!

 Navigate to [https://BitFundMe.rocks][BitFundMeURL] and click 'Create'
 ![Home Page](/assets/homePage.svg)

 <br/>